The Border Collie x Kelpie -

 This furry pup is a relatively new crossbreed, but its ancestors go way back.
 In fact, both Border Collies and Kelpies descend from collie-type herding dogs brought to Australia in the late nineteenth century.

 At the time, Australia and New Zealand were starting to open up their lands to farmers, and properties spanned hundreds of acres.
-In that context, the sheep and wool industry needed hardworking dogs that could handle thousands of sheep on their own.
+The sheep and wool industry needed hardworking dogs that could handle thousands of sheep on their own.

-The early Border Collie was developed by shepherds in Scotland and then Wales and England, and later imported into Australia to handle cattle.
+The early Border Collie was developed by shepherds in Scotland, Wales and England.
+Later they were imported into Australia to handle cattle.

 Using collie-type dogs from England and Wales (including the Border Collie), several working dogs were developed to handle herding in large areas under the harsh Australian sun.
 By the early twentieth century, farmers started to favour certain types of dogs that would eventually be established as distinct breeds.